WUPA: Almost a CBS affiliate

-Despite having agreed to buy WVEU, CBS continued to campaign for a better partner.
-It continued to negotiate with Fox and with Tribune Broadcasting, then-owner of WGNX, and by mid-November, the paperwork to purchase channel 69 had not been filed at the FCC.
-On November 16, it was announced that CBS would not be moving to WVEU but instead to WGNX, a station that already produced local newscasts, with CBS committing to buy WVEU and immediately resell it.
+As 1994 continued, CBS took only minimal steps to close on the purchase and continued to campaign for a better partner.
+The network continued to negotiate with Fox and with Tribune Broadcasting, then-owner of WGNX.
+By mid-November, CBS had not filed paperwork for the deal at the FCC, even though WAGA was scheduled to join Fox within a month.
+CBS executives refused to confirm that they were still moving forward with the deal.
+On November 16, it was announced that CBS would not be moving to WVEU but instead to WGNX.
+CBS had preferred to move to a station that already aired local news, even if it was only an affiliate; WGNX was the only independent station in the market that already had a functioning news department.
+CBS, which only regarded WVEU as a "safety net" per Phil Kloer of The Journal and Constitution, committed to buy the station and immediately resell it.